hajaruk-git/ticketpilot/README.md

 ## 🚧 Project Status

 This project is a work in progress.
-More advanced AI-driven features are planned
+More AI-driven features are planned.

 ---